nymbyl/kernramble_web/content/about.md

 6. Motion Picture

    The antagonist assaults April - and publishes it publicly (this can be thought of as trafficking).
-It may very well be a psychological sexual assault, more than necessarily physical
+It may be a psychological sexual assault, more than necessarily physical

 7. Have to Be Alone